How Does a VPN Tunnel Work?

 The Encryption Process Explained

 Encryption is the technique that scrambles your information into a format only authorized parties can decode.
 When you type a password or enter your credit card details, a mathematical algorithm transforms that data into an unreadable string.
-This “ciphertext” travels through the VPN tunnel until it reaches the VPN server.
+This ciphertext travels through the VPN tunnel until it reaches the VPN server.
 The server then uses a matching key to reverse that scrambling process.

 Symmetric encryption relies on a single key shared between the client and the server.
 Asymmetric encryption uses two keys: a public key for locking data and a private key for unlocking it.
 Many VPN services combine both methods.
-They’ll often use asymmetric encryption initially to exchange keys securely, then switch to symmetric encryption for the bulk of the session.
+They will often use asymmetric encryption initially to exchange keys securely, then switch to symmetric encryption for the bulk of the session.

 Advanced Encryption Standard (AES) is one of the most common symmetric algorithms in VPN technology.
 AES-256, for example, uses a 256-bit key, which is virtually unbreakable with current computing capabilities.
-This level of protection helps ensure your personal information remains confidential, whether you’re communicating through an app or browsing a secure website.
+This level of protection helps ensure your personal information remains confidential, whether you are communicating through an app or browsing a secure website.

 All these encryption steps act in harmony, creating a defensive barrier around your online interactions at every stage.